jgthms/bulma/docs/_posts/2018-04-13-website-redesign.md

 The Bulma website is built with **Jekyll**.
 In the process of this redesign, the underlying code that helps maintain this website has been optimized and cleaned up as well.

-This well help further updates to be easier.
+This will help further updates to be easier.